exiledfan

 I thought that doing research would help, but reading through archives of trade papers was nauseating.
 If things were going to change, it was never going to be with them.
 I watched my old group continue to make promises and each time I investigated the veracity of their claims, I hit dust.
 Every piece of information I tried to share, in good faith, was shot down as a hostile act.

 I lost my last bit of respect for the fandom leaders when it became clear how much lying had been going on.
-The same fandom leaders who frequently laughed off accusations of manipulation had been congregating on a secret blog.
-Shrugged off as just another clique activity, it’s where they decided what to do with updates or events that were counter mission: censor, ignore, or mock it.
-It’s where they agreed that they should all keep content on deck to inundate fandom with in times of distress.
+The same fandom leaders who frequently laughed off accusations of manipulation had been congregating on a secret blog, doing exactly that.
+IT had been shrugged off as just another clique activity, but it’s where they decided what to do with updates or events that were counter-mission: censor, ignore, or mock it.
+It’s where they agreed that they should all keep evergreen content on deck to inundate fandom with in times of distress.
 Edits and gifs, thought stoppers, master lists, anything that might quell doubts and subdue dissent.

 We had always been a thorough fandom, seeking out and archiving business news, trademark applications, Companies House filings, but this was all public information.
-But apparently some felt entitled to more.
-Like, hacking into emails, chats and socials, contacting staff at restaurants and hotels and venues, creating master posts of questionably sourced information for a hush-hush upper-crust leadership?
+But some felt entitled to more.
+Like, hacking into emails, chats and socials, contacting staff at restaurants and hotels and venues to get inside scoops, creating master posts of questionably sourced information for the unofficial fandom leaders to gatekeep?
 Shoehorning your way into a peripheral social circle?
 Using that Travel Agent connection to track all flights?
 Conning your way onto the friend’s list of private accounts for hidden photos and news?

 These were indefensible actions, and they were just the tip of the iceberg.
 I’m still, slowly, scraping through Tumblr, trying to put together the timeline of all the minuscule bumps that brought us to the brink.
 And I’m hoping whatever I find might be useful for other fandom situations.